UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Release Notes

+- 0.1.7: 02/10/2020
+  - Avoid race condition when building profile and nodes are not added yet it will retry
+  - Truncate pushover node names to 8 characters for users that don't follow instructions :)
 - 0.1.6: 02/09/2020
   - Fixed creating list of devices.
 WARNING: Check programs to make sure correct devices are still selected, order may change, but should never change again.
 - 0.1.5: 02/01/2020